advaitbuilds/advaitbuilds.github.io/aboutme.md

 I have a keen interest in topics like cryptography , cybersecurity and networking and have built projects around it.

-I also take interest in reverse engineering which I used to built something called "SaavnDownloader" , Its a reverse engineered version of jiosaavn that lets you download any song from their site for free , its not included in my portfolio for obvious legal reasons.
+I also take interest in reverse engineering which I used to build something called "SaavnDownloader" , Its a reverse engineered version of jiosaavn that lets you download any song from their site for free , its not included in my portfolio for obvious legal reasons.